 “When the knower experiences sufferings, he is not disturbed by them as he would have been before.
 Just as a man half-immersed in the cool water of the Ganges feels both the heat of the sun and the coolness of the water, so he feels the misery of the world and the bliss of Brahman at the same time.“

 ~ Verse 11.131, Panchadasi

-My personal experiences have not touched any “bliss of Brahman” but I can say that the Self/Witness is a palpable experience of untouched stillness.
-Of course strong vasanas can override this “experience” of the Witness too, but never the knowledge of Self/Witness in an established Jnani.
+My personal experiences in that stage did not touch any “bliss of Brahman” but I can say that the Self/Witness is a palpable experience of untouched stillness.
+Of course, strong vasanas can override this “experience” of the Witness too, but never the knowledge of Self/Witness in an established Jnani.